-All you need is a good internet connection at both venues.
-The AV provider can provide the normal AV equipment to run a conference as well as employing video conference technology to deliver clear visual images and crisp quality sound to both ends of the conference.
+All you need is a good internet connection.
+Drake AV can provide the equipment to run a live conference as well as employing video conference technology to deliver clear visual images and crisp quality sound to remote participants anywhere in the world.

 Live Video Streaming